New Clients Email

 Possible Outcomes of a Knee Injury

-Doctors usually use a conservative treatment method called RICE for minor knee injuries.
-RICE stands for Rest, Ice, (gentle) Compression, and Elevation.
-If this treatment method fails, a doctor may recommend physical therapy for some weeks or months.
-A doctor may suggest a surgical treatment option if the injury is more serious.
-Recovery time depends on the severity of the injury.
-For example, minor injuries may go away within a few days, while serious injuries may take weeks, months, or years to recover completely.
+Doctors often begin treatment for minor knee injuries with an approach known as RICE (Rest, Ice, Compression, and Elevation).
+If a doctor observes no improvement, they may recommend physical therapy for several weeks or months.
+More serious cases may require surgery.
+The recovery time varies depending on the severity of the injury.
+For instance, minor injuries may heal within a few days, while more serious injuries could take weeks, months, or even years for a full recovery.

 Representation for Knee Injuries

-We handle personal injury cases on a contingency basis, meaning that you do not pay any attorneys’ fees unless and until we make a recovery on your behalf.
+We handle personal injury cases on a contingency basis.
+That means that you do not pay any attorneys’ fees unless and until we make a recovery on your behalf.
 You can reach us at (919) 526-0450 or by email through our contact page.
 You may also visit one of our three conveniently located offices in Charlotte, Raleigh, and Fayetteville.